casper-network/docs-redux/condor/transactions.md

 - System.Auction.Delegation.Withdraw
 - System.Auction.Staking.Submit
 - System.Auction.Staking.Withdraw
+[THERE ARE MORE AUCTION TRANSFER V1 TYPES CURRENTLY]

 Not all work is identical, e.g. a base token (cspr) transfer differs from a smart contract execution.

 Casper 1.0 supported a set of 6 transaction types, in Casper 2.0 the set is both refined and expanded.

 The Transaction stat type has a number of changes from its predecessor, the Deploy.
 For a detailed discussion of these differences you can see the casper documentation of this discussion of the JSON schema.